 DURHAM, N.C. — Cade Carney didn’t jump to hurdle a defender, nor did he do it to showboat.
-Carney leapt with sheer joy after crossing the goal line was an expression of pure joy.
+Carney's leap as he crossed the goal line was an expression of pure joy.

-It was his third touchdown of the day, and it was that third-quarter score that put the Deacs in the lead for good in a 24-14 victory Saturday over in-state conference rival Duke at Wallace Wade Stadium.
+It was on his third touchdown of the day, and it was that third quarter score that put the Deacs in the lead for good in a 24-14 victory Saturday over in-state conference rival Duke at Wallace Wade Stadium.

 But Carney wasn’t alone in his unmitigated joy.

-Offensive lineman Tyler Hayworth was absolutely giddy talking to the media.
+Offensive lineman Tyler Hayworth couldn't contain his giddiness while talking to the media.
 Hundreds of fans waited patiently for their conquering heroes to emerge from the Wake locker room.
-Wake wide receiver Cortez Lewis distributed celebratory signature handshakes, and smiles and hugs were abundant.
+Wake wide receiver Cortez Lewis distributed celebratory signature handshakes.
+Smiles and hugs were abundant.